-- Build perpetual maintenance into project costs. - Develop concepts for ecological buffers. - Develop tools to establish greenways. - Develop a model ordinance for a region-wide natural resource overlay district using the prioritized natural areas. - Assess and plan the need for parks and open space. - Ensure adequate parks level-of-service as the region grows. - Enhance the regional treescape.
+- Identify funding mechanisms to complete and maintain the regional network of natural lands and corridors. - Build perpetual maintenance into project costs. - Develop concepts for ecological buffers. - Develop tools to establish Natural Resource Corridors. - Develop a model ordinance for a region-wide natural resource overlay district using the prioritized natural areas. - Assess and plan the need for parks and open space. - Ensure adequate parks level-of-service as the region grows. - Enhance the regional treescape.